osrf/subt/submitted_models/marble_hd2_sensor_config_1/specifications.md

 * 12 communication breadcrumbs are also available as a payload for this robot in sensor configuration 2.

 ### Control
-This MARBLE HD2 is controlled by the DiffDrive plugin.
+This MARBLE HD2 is controlled by the TrackedVehicle plugin.
 It accepts twist inputs which drive the vehicle along the x-direction and around the z-axis.
-We add additional pseudo-wheels where the HD2's treads are to better approximate a track vehicle.
-Currently, we are not aware of a track-vehicle plugin for ignition-gazebo.
-A TrackedVehicle plugin does exist in gazebo8+, but it is not straightforward to port to ignition-gazebo.
-We hope to work with other SubT teams and possibly experts among the ignition-gazebo developers to address this in the future.

 ### Motion Characteristics
 Based on the tests specified in the DARPA SubT Challenge [Model Preparation Guide](https://subtchallenge.com/resources/Simulation_Model_Preparation_Guide.pdf), this vehicle has the following motion constraint characteristics: